h2oai/wave/website/blog/2021-03-08-ml-release.md

 We will do predictions later based on user interaction.

 Our example contains a form and dropdown components and we need to feed it with values.
-We can name it by hand but we would be polluting code too much as they are plenty.
-Let's do it automatically.
-To prepare the values, we use a datatable to identify unique items within the column:
+To prepare the values for the dropdown components, we use a datatable to identify unique items within the column:

 ```py {6,7,8}
 import datatable as dt